nickserv/stackselect/quizzes.md

 * Component driven
 * Almost as modular as React, while having an easier to learn and more Angular like syntax and architecture
 * Also supports JSX, while having a simpler HTML templating system built in

+### Web Components

+* Web standard
+* Provide some built in component architecture support
+* Browser support is limited with Firefox refusing to support the current version of the HTML imports spec

 ## JavaScript State Manager